James Bloodworth looks back at the week’s politics, including our progressive, regressive and evidence of the week.

 Another 63,000 private sector employees were members of unions last year than in 2011, bringing private sector membership up to 2.6 million.

 This was the second year in a row in which the number of private sector union members increased, after a fall of 450,000 over the previous three years.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.